 Roofing Insulation is natural; it is not a device you switch on or switch off.
-However, insulation is a way to control the natural tendency for warm air to go looking for colder air.
+However, insulation is a way to control the natural tendency for warm air to look for colder air.

 Insulation is a barrier between hot and cold air that works in two ways.
 Firstly Roofing insulation works in winter where cold outside air is prevented from entering a room or building.

-Secondly, in the warmer summer month’s Ceiling, insulation stops warm air from entering thus keeping ambient temperatures lower.
+Secondly, in the warmer summer month’s Ceiling, insulation stops warm air from entering, keeping ambient temperatures lower.

 Basically, insulation keeps air temperature stable in the home at more comfortable levels.
-Making a home more comfortable in winter and summer.
-The controlled temperature reduces the need for heaters to be switched on to full blast in winter and reversed in summer.
+Thus, making a home more comfortable in winter and summer.
+In addition, the controlled temperature reduces the need for heaters to be switched to full blast in winter and reversed in summer.

 What Types of Roofing Insulation Are There?

 In broad terms, there are two types of insulation: Solar film or bulk insulation.
-Both are different, and both can be used together to provide adequate insulation of a room, house or an entire office block.
+Both are different and use both together together to provide adequate insulation of a room, house or an entire office block.

 What is Bulk insulation?

-Bulk Insulation is what many people are thinking of when they ask “is roofing insulation effective?” in South Africa.
-Bulk insulation is not just used in roof spaces and is a vastly more versatile insulation product.
+Bulk Insulation is what many people think of when they ask, “is roofing insulation effective?” in South Africa.
+However, bulk insulation is not just used in roof spaces and is a vastly more versatile insulation product.

-Bulk insulation is also available in rolls that can be cut to size.
+Bulk insulation is also available in rolls that can cut to size.

 Bulk insulation works because of its high R-Value.
-Often thick and very dense, bulk insulation is a poor conductor of heat as measured by the R-value.
+However, thick and very dense, bulk insulation is a poor conductor of heat measured by the R-value.

 The higher the R-Value of an insulation product, the better at trapping heat.
 Not allowing it to pass through the material it is.

-With a higher R-Value better insulation should be possible; however, some materials are more suited to certain conditions than others because they are easier to install for example.
+With a higher R-Value, better insulation should be possible; however, some materials are more suited to certain conditions than others because they are easier to install.

 The total R-Value for your home will be determined by the number of and types of insulation you have chosen to install.
 All roof insulation must be SANS compliant in South Africa.